sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2023/docs/the-state-of-our-world-in-2023-pt-1.md

 #### Installing packages
 For this series we'll need several R packages:
-- Reading & writing
+- Reading & writing:
 	- [`readr`](https://readr.tidyverse.org/): Provides the capability to read from comma-separated value (`CSV`) and tab-separated value (`TSV`) files.
 We'll use this for reading mainly from `csv` files.
 	- [`readxl`](https://readxl.tidyverse.org/): Provides the capability to read Excel files, specifically tailored for well-known datasets (*faster, uses more RAM, only analyzes the first 1000 rows to determine the column types*).
 We'll use this for from Excel files.
 	- [`openxlsx`](https://cran.r-project.org/web/packages/openxlsx/index.html): Provides the capability to read Excel files, specifically for big files with unknown values (*does not have the first-1000-row-reading limitation*).
 We'll use this for reading from Excel files.
 	- [`writexl`](https://cran.r-project.org/web/packages/writexl/index.html): Provides a zero-dependency data frame to `xlsx` exporter based on `libxlsxwriter`.
 Fast and no Java or Excel required.
 We'll use this for our results exporting.
 	- [`arrow`](https://cran.r-project.org/web/packages/arrow/index.html): Provides an interface to the 'Arrow C++' library.
 We'll use this for reading & writing Parquet files, which we'll explore once we get to the Machine Learning part of this series.
-- Data manipulation
+- Data manipulation:
 	- [`dplyr`](https://dplyr.tidyverse.org/): Data manipulation & complex transformations.
 	- [`tidyr`](https://tidyr.tidyverse.org/): Changing the shape (*pivoting*) and hierarchy (*nesting and 'unnesting'*) of a dataset, by sticking to the tidy data framework: Each column is a variable, each row is an observation, and each cell contains a single value.
 	- [`data.table`](https://cran.r-project.org/web/packages/data.table/index.html): Provides fast aggregation of large data, fast ordered joins, fast add/modify/delete of columns by group using no copies at all, list columns, and friendly and fast character-separated-value read/write.
 In short, a faster `data.frame` implementation.
 	- [`stringr`](https://stringr.tidyverse.org/): Provides a cohesive set of functions designed to make working with strings as easy as possible.
 	- [`lubridate`](https://lubridate.tidyverse.org/): Provides multiple methods for working easily with dates.
 This will be specially important in this series since we'll deal with a lot of time series analyses.
 	- [`purr`](https://www.rdocumentation.org/packages/purrr/versions/0.2.4): Provides various enhancements to R's functional programming (FP) toolkit by providing a complete and consistent set of tools for working with functions and vectors.
-- Statistical Analysis
+- Statistical analysis:
 	- [`car`](https://cran.r-project.org/web/packages/car/index.html): Provides a set of common & advanced statistical functions.
 We'll use this when we get to the statistical analysis part of this segment.
 	- [`broom`](https://cran.r-project.org/web/packages/broom/index.html): Summarizes key information about statistical objects in tidy [tibbles](https://tibble.tidyverse.org/).
 This makes it easy to report results, create plots and consistently work with large numbers of models at once.
-- Data visualization
+- Data visualization:
 	- [`ggplot2`](https://ggplot2.tidyverse.org/): `ggplot2` is a system for declaratively creating graphics, based on [The Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl).
 This will be our core data visualization package.
 	- [`ggalt`](https://cran.r-project.org/web/packages/ggalt/index.html): A compendium of new geometries, coordinate systems, statistical transformations, scales and fonts for `ggplot2`.
 We'll use this to complement our visualizations.
 	- [`RColorBrewer`](https://cran.r-project.org/web/packages/RColorBrewer/index.html): Provides color schemes for maps (and other graphics) designed by Cynthia Brewer as described at http://colorbrewer2.org.
 We'll use this to create beautiful & consistent color maps.